matfitchell/dubiousdatabase/README.md

 #### Start the backend app
-Install the dependencies `python3 -m pip install PATH_TO_REPOSITORY` Start the backend app `python3 db.py`
+Install the dependencies `python3 -m pip install PATH_TO_REPOSITORY` Start the mysql instance
+Set the DB_PASS environment variable
+Start the backend app `python3 db.py`

 #### Start the web page